scott-griffiths/bitformat/README.md

 * **~~Field expressions~~.**  :sparkles: Done in v0.3 :sparkles:  Rather than hard-coding everything in a field, some parts will be calculated during the parsing process.
 For example in the format `'(w: u16, h: u16, [u8; {w * h}])'` the size of the `'u8'` array would depend on the values parsed just before it.
 * **~~New field types~~.** :sparkles: Done in v0.3 :sparkles:  Fields like `Repeat` and `If` are planned which will allow more flexible formats to be written.
 * **Exotic floating point types.** In `bitstring` there are a number of extra floating point types such as `bfloat` and the MXFP 8, 6 and 4-bit variants.
 These will be ported over to `bitformat`.
 * **Performance improvements.** A primary focus on the design of `bitformat` is that it should be fast.
-Version 0.5 received some significant speed boosts and is now competetive for _most_ use cases.
+Version 0.5 received some significant speed boosts and is now competitive for _most_ use cases.
-* **LSB0.** Currenlty all bit positions are done with the most significant bit being bit zero (MSB0).
+* **LSB0.** Currently all bit positions are done with the most significant bit being bit zero (MSB0).
 I plan to add support for least significant bit zero (LSB0) bit numbering as well.

 <sub>Copyright (c) 2024-2025 Scott Griffiths</sub>